 If the Management Company sells securities under a repurchase agreement, it undertakes to buy them back at the end of the agreement term in return for a premium.
-The repurchase price and the premium to be paid by the seller at the end of the term is set when the agreement is entered into.
-If the securities sold under a repurchase agreement should lose value during the term of the agreement, and if the Management Company wanted to sell them to limit the losses of value, it can do so only by exercising the right of early termination.
-Early termination of the agreement can entail financial losses for the fund.
+The repurchase price and the premium to be paid by the seller at the end of the term are set at the time of entry into the agreement.
+If the securities sold under a repurchase agreement should lose value during the term of the agreement, and if the Management Company wanted to sell them to limit the loss of value, it can do so only by exercising the right of early termination.
+Early termination of the agreement can entail financial losses for the Fund.
 It is also possible that the premium payable at the end of the term will turn out to be higher than the income the Management Company generated through reinvestment of the cash received as the purchase price.